idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

 (because we are/should be committed).

-However, what this pipeline (and its minimalist variant friend, the :ref:`simple command <simple command>`, above) overlooks is that the shell is manipulating a secondary characteristic of Unix commands one we need to be in control of.
+However, what this pipeline (and its minimalist variant friend, the :ref:`simple command <shell simple command>`, above) overlooks is that the shell is manipulating a secondary characteristic of Unix commands one we need to be in control of.

 By and large, when we construct a pipeline, in particular, or even a simple command we, the user, are looking for some side-effect of the